wal8y/wal8y/README.md

 # Hey there! 👋

 Welcome to my GitHub profile!
-I'm a cybersecurity enthusiast and Linux aficionado, navigating the digital realm with a blend of code, creativity, and a good dose of humor.
+I'm a cybersecurity and Linux kinda guy.

 ## About Me